Michael Bates, Ph.D., M.P.H.

 Course: Social and Behavioral Health Research: Introduction to Survey Methods | PH W219

 Dr. Sheats is a behavioral and public health researcher, educator, consultant, and community health advocate.
 Utilizing a range of mixed methods, her efforts aim to create health-supporting environments through the use of technology as well as the application of community-engaged/participatory research strategies.
 In addition to research, Dr. Sheats has a passion for teaching, mentoring and exposing students to various aspects of public health practice and research—which has led to her develop and teach a range of public health and health administration courses for both traditional brick and mortar and online-based institutions for six years.
 Dr. Sheats has an M.P.H. in Nutrition from Tulane University School of Public Health and Tropical Medicine Ph.D.
 Health Behavior, Public Affairs Indiana University-Bloomington, and completed a Postdoctoral Research Fellowship at Stanford University School of Medicine in Cardiovascular Disease Prevention.

-Dr. Sheats’ research focuses on examining psychosocial, behavioral, environmental (built, food), and social determinants of health behaviors to inform the development and testing of novel behavior change interventions.
+Research Interests: Dr. Sheats’ research focuses on examining psychosocial, behavioral, environmental (built, food), and social determinants of health behaviors to inform the development and testing of novel behavior change interventions.